tchoutri/feed-extract/README.md

 ## Install

+### Manual install (recommended for bleeding-edge patches)

 You'll need [Stack](https://haskellstack.org).

 run `stack install` in the project directory.
 The binary will be copied to `~/.local/bin`.
+You might want to run `stack install --ghc-options=-dynamic` in order to reduce the size of the binary (4,1M → 20Ko).

+### Releases

+For the moment, releases are hosted on the GitHub platform.
+They consist of a Zip archive with the README, the LICENSE file and the binary, whose Haskell libraries are bundled in (but the C libraries are still dynamically linked (for now)).

 ## Usage